m-kru/hbs/user-manual/examples.typ

 == More examples

-If you have some interesting exmaple of HBS usage, feel free to prepare a pull request with extension the below list.
+If you have some interesting exmaple of HBS usage, feel free to prepare a pull request with extension the following list:

 - #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library],
 - #link("https://github.com/m-kru/vsc8211-tester")[VSC8211 Tester].